hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 1. Future research in OPE should include the assessment of estimators based on SharpeRatio@k:

     The findings from the previous section suggest that SharpeRatio@k provides more actionable insights compared to traditional accuracy metrics.
-    The benchmark results using SharpeRatio@k, as shown in Figure~\ref{fig:sharpe_ratio_benchmark}, often significantly differ from those obtained with conventional accuracy metrics.
+    The benchmark results using SharpeRatio@k (particularly as shown in the figures of Result 2), often significantly differ from those obtained with conventional accuracy metrics.
     This highlights the importance of integrating SharpeRatio@k into future research to more effectively evaluate the efficiency of OPE estimators.

 2. A new estimator that explicitly optimizes the risk-return tradeoff: